strazdinsg/miscscripts/vmset/Readme.md

 When the servers are booted the first time they wil automatically install all missing updates and then reboot.
-So, if you log into them quickly after creation (within 5-minutes -ish) you should not be supprised if the VM suddenly reboots.
+So, if you log into them quickly after creation (within 5-minutes -ish) you should not be surprised if the VM suddenly reboots.

 ## Deleting the VM's